simonesilvestroni/m2m-website/_pages/how-i-use-internet.md

 The only news outlet that I keep checking on regularly is [Legible News](https://legiblenews.com/).
 Like the newspapers of yore, they publish an update the day after.
 It’s slow, accurate, private and [doesn’t track](https://legiblenews.com/about).

 If, for whatever reason, the need to read mainstream news headlines arises, I use the [text version of NPR](https://text.npr.org/).
 Nine times out of ten, I don’t click the links.
 The number of times I find myself checking the site decreases exponentially over time.
+Every blue moon I check [The Guardian](https://www.theguardian.com/international) and [The Atlantic](https://www.theatlantic.com/world/), in search for long-form analysis that can be added to my read later list.

 ## Chat